hans/hans.github.com/about.md

 : An old pseudonym used by Jon Gauthier in the tech world.

 Jon Gauthier
-: A full-stack web developer currently working on an amazing product with amazing people at [Stremor](http://stremor.com).
+: A student at [Stanford University](http://stanford.edu) studying [Symbolic Systems](http://symsys.stanford.edu).
+A code wrangler, full-stack web developer, and wannabe linguist.

 foldl
 : Jon's / Hans' blog which hosts musings on functional programming, linguistics, mathematics, philosophy, and all sorts of other fascinating things.

 ### Around the web